KrishT97/trashtrek/guide/remaining_attending_trucks_problem.md

  As it might be interpretable, there are 3 Trucks and 7 Requests.

- Turns out, the algorithm detects that Truck 2 and 3 have gotten close to occupying it's maximum capacity.
-I say close because it wouldn't be precise to have a restriction that the capacity of the objects in the trucks are occupying shouldn't be equal to or more than the truck's maximum capacity, by **getting close to the maximum capacity**, the truck should be not available.
+ As an example, it turns out, the algorithm detects that Truck 2 and 3 have gotten close to occupying it's maximum capacity.
+I say close because it wouldn't be accurate to have a restriction for which:
+ _the capacity of the objects in the trucks are occupying **shouldn't be equal to or more than the truck's maximum capacity**_, we expect that by
+ **getting close to the maximum capacity**, the truck should be not available.
 For example if the maximum capacity of the truck is 10 m3, then reaching 9 m3 should be sufficient enough to say that the truck should return to base and can't attend any more requests.

- Back to the example, if both Trucks 2 and 3 have not complied with the maximum capacity restriction, then they will be removed from the variable matrix of assignments, thus leading to this situation:
+ Back to the example, if both Trucks 2 and 3 have not complied with the maximum capacity restriction, then they will be removed from the variable: matrix of assignments, thus leading to this situation:

 ```math
 $$  \begin{bmatrix}